Learn How To Plant And Care for Your English Roses

 Soil Type

 - Roses will grow in a wide range of soils.
 They do, however, appreciate good soil preparation.
-The addition of a generous quantity of well-rotted manure or garden compost before planting will help to ensure strong growth.
+Adding a generous quantity of well-rotted manure or garden compost before planting will help ensure strong growth.

 Plant Quickly

 - On arrival, plant bare-root roses as soon as possible.
-Never allow the roots to dry out at any time prior to and during planting.
+Never allow the roots to dry out at any time before and during planting.
 Before planting, soak the whole plant in water overnight.

 - When planted, the base of the canes (bud union) should be about 3 inches (7 cm) below ground level in cold winter areas and at ground level in mild winter areas.